Gambling Addiction Lawsuits

 The harm does not stop with the gambler.
 Families endure financial stress, emotional exhaustion, broken trust, and fear.
 Relationships fracture.
 Careers stall.
 Education is disrupted.
 These are not side effects.
 They are core injuries and, as we talk about below, will have an impact on gambling addiction settlement amounts if these cases are successful.

-There seems to be a real risk that the United States may be approaching an explosive growth of gambling addiction not unlike the the opioid crisis, fueled by online access to gambling websites.
+There seems to be a real risk that the United States may be approaching an explosive growth of gambling addiction, not unlike the opioid crisis, fueled by online access to gambling websites.
 Gambling disorder takes a while to develop, sometimes as long as five to seven years.

 This surge has also brought a troubling and relatively new development: gambling addiction among minors.
 Traditional casinos had physical barriers and oversight that made it harder for underage individuals to gamble.
 Not now.
 Online platforms remove most of those safeguards.
 Easy access through smartphones and computers has made it far simpler for minors to participate in gambling.